Chillino SESSIONS California

 Q: Where will the climbing take place?

-A: Mostly at Mission Trails Regional Park and other climbing areas throughout San Diego county (please look at the community sessions” calendar for dates and location updates.
-If there is nothing indicated, classes will take place at Mission Trails).
+A: Mostly at Mission Trails Regional Park and other climbing areas throughout San Diego county (please look at the “Community sessions” calendar for dates and location updates).
 We try to rotate our specific climb sites for every session as much as we can but you might be climbing at the same spot for more than one session.
 Potential other locations are: Lake Dixon, Santee Boulders and Mt.
-Woodson.
+Woodson

 Q: Do I have to schedule all sessions at once?